-Hyphens and commas are the default separators for indicating sequential and non-sequential ranges in the Pages field of the Print dialog box for a Print layout.
+• Hyphens and commas are the default separators for indicating sequential and non-sequential ranges in the Pages field of the Print dialog box for a Print layout.
 If you specified commas or hyphens as part of page numbers in the Section dialog box (Page menu), you need to change the default separators here.
 For example, if your page numbers are "A-1, A-2," then you cannot specify

 - ranges in the Pages field using hyphens.
 To edit the separators, enter new characters in the Sequential and Nonsequential fields. - Mac OS X only: Use the Key Press Activates area to control what the Control key does.
-Click Zoom to make the Control key temporarily invoke the Zoom tool Q. Click Contextual Menu to make the Control key invoke a context menu.
+Click Zoom to make the Control key temporarily invoke the Zoom tool 4.
+Click Contextual Menu to make the Control key invoke a context menu.
 (Control+Shift performs whichever function is not selected.) - Windows only: Use the Delay Before Live Refresh Drag field to set the time delay between clicking and dragging for live refresh.
 Live refresh shows any runaround changes caused by the moving item in real time.
 If this option is checked, you can activate live refresh by pressing the mouse button until the resize handles disappear and then dragging the item. - Check Drag and Drop Text to cut, copy, and paste text in a story with the mouse rather than with menu or keyboard commands.
-On Mac OS X, you can temporarily turn on this feature by holding Control+Command before starting a drag.
+On macOS, you can temporarily turn on this feature by holding Control+Command before starting a drag.
 To cut and paste, select the text, and then drag it to a new location.
-To copy and paste, select the text; then press Shift while you drag it to a new location. - (Windows only) Check Show Tool Tips to display the names of tools or palette icons when you place your pointer over them. - Check Maintain Picture Box Attributes to make a picture box "remember" its scaling and other attributes by default when you import a new picture into the box. - Check Maintain Picture Box Attributes to make a picture component "remember" its scaling and other attributes by default when you import a new picture into the component. - (Windows only) By default, you can input text directly into text boxes the same way you would in a system-supplied input window for East Asian characters.
-To disable this feature, uncheck Inline Input. - The ability to disable Inline Input is only available for East Asian configurations. - (Windows only) To also allow OpenType fonts to be scanned when you click Scan Printer in the Fonts pane of the Print dialog box (File menu), check Enable OTF Printer Font Scan.
+To copy and paste, select the text; then press Shift while you drag it to a new location. - (Windows only) Check Show Tool Tips to display the names of tools or palette icons when you place your pointer over them. - Check Maintain Picture Box Attributes to make a picture box "remember" its scaling and other attributes by default when you import a new picture into the box. - Check Maintain Picture Box Attributes to make a picture component "remember" its scaling and other attributes by default when you import a new picture into the component. - (Windows only) To also allow OpenType fonts to be scanned when you click Scan Printer in the Fonts pane of the Print dialog box (File menu), check Enable OTF Printer Font Scan.